bqi343/bqi343.github.io/_posts/2022-12-23-usacoreqs.markdown

 ## How to come up with problem ideas

+You can find articles about problemsetting at the end of the [Codeforces catalog](https://codeforces.com/catalog).
+In particular, I think methods 2, 3, 5, and 6 from [this blog](https://www.topcoder.com/blog/how-to-come-up-with-problem-ideas/) are all good ways to generate problems.

 Here are some methods that have worked reliably for me:

 - ~~Copy~~ Take inspiration from a past problem.